eishasohail/THIRD-SEMESTER-PROJECT/README.md

 👥 Team Members

-This project is developed as a collaborative senester project by the following team members from NED UNIVERSITY.Each member is showcasing the project individually on their Github profile:
+This project is developed as a collaborative semester project by the following team members from NED UNIVERSITY.Each member is showcasing the project individually on their Github profile:

 EISHA SOHAIL
 MENAHIL ALI